Samallll/TimesZone/README.md

 6. **Branching Implementation:**
     - While implementing features, I've learned the importance of effective branching strategies.
 In retrospect, there might have been more efficient ways to organize and manage branches during feature development.
 I aim to implement improved branching practices in future updates.

-### Admin-side Features
-- **Order Details Report:**
-    - Download order details report for a specific time period in CSV and PDF formats.

-- **User Management:**
-    - Block users for administrative purposes.

-- **Product Management:**
-    - Add, edit, and remove products.
-    - Add product images stored in the MySQL database.

-- **Category Management:**
-    - Add, edit, and manage categories and sub-categories.

-- **Coupon Management:**
-    - Add coupons and manage them based on conditions like minimum purchase amount and coupon usage count.

-- **Offer Management:**
-    - Make product and category offers with priority given to category offers.
-Offers are applied on specified dates and removed at specified dates (implemented using task scheduler).

 Your feedback and contributions are highly welcome!
 Feel free to open issues or pull requests to help enhance the overall quality of this project.

 ---